burespe1/semantic-dictionary/drafts/README.md

 ### 🧾 Workflow

 Drafts are manually edited and commented upon via GitHub issues.

 Workflow including statuses is in detail described in [**WORKFLOW**](WORKFLOW.md)

-Previews are auto-generated in each commit by `generate_preview.py`. releases are auto generated when committing a version tag  by `generate_releease.py`..
+Previews are auto-generated in each commit by `generate_preview.py`.

+Releases are auto-generated when committing a version tag  by `generate_releease.py`.

 ## 🧠 Examples